-The consumer needs to be able to make an informed decision about the product on their own, if it was advised or even unadvised.
+The consumer needs to be able to make an informed decision about the product on their own.
 They need to know what costs the policy is adding to their loan or debt as well as what benefits it is providing.
-A lot of times, consumers involved with this scam were not given these details.
+A lot of times, consumers involved in this scandal were not given these details.

-Were you aware that Payment Protection Insurance is optional and not a necessity?
+Were you aware that PPI is optional and not a necessity?

-PPI is not required to take out a loan, get a mortgage, open up a credit card, etc. Some consumers were under the impression that they were during this scandal.
+PPI is not required to take out a loan, mortgage or credit card.
+Some consumers were under the impression that it was compulsory.
 Some people even refused the product and were still being charged.

 Are there any important limitations in a policy that would affect you if a claim were submitted?

-A lot of policies have limitations that could prevent you from ever utilizing the insurance.
-Things such as age, employment, and preexisting medical conditions are all examples of things that could be limits on the policy.
-It is important to know these prior to investing because you may be investing in something you can’t use!
+A lot of policies have limitations that could prevent you from ever utilising the insurance.
+Things such as age, employment, and pre-existing medical conditions are all examples of things that could be limits on the policy and should have been asked beforehand.

-If you have experienced any of the above mentioned situations, then you can have a case against the banks to file a PPI claim.
+If you have experienced any of the above situations, then you could have a case against the banks to file a PPI claim.